SEASONS (sensitive emergency approach to

 significant others' needs in sorrow)

 To provide care and support to families who are grieving the unexpected death of a loved one in the emergency department.
-Services are primarily provided by SEASONS program personnel, health professionals who have completed a two-day grief counseling program in adult or pediatric loss.
+Services are primarily provided by SEASONS program personnel, health professionals who have completed grief training in adult or pediatric loss.

 Support by SEASONS program personnel is provided at the time of death, whenever possible.
 Folders with written information are given to all families who experience the death of a loved one.
 These contain a variety of materials briefly explaining the grief process and giving the family tools for how to survive the days and months following their loss.